parityparrot/pywinstall/README.md

 0. (Prereq) Download [winpython](https://winpython.github.io/) 3.7.
 Rename `python-3.7.3.amd64` to `python37` and add it to the root directory of this project.

-1. Run `start-env.bat` to start up the virtual envrionment.
+1. Run `resources\scripts\start-env.bat` to start up the virtual envrionment.

 ## Build

-1. Run `build.bat` to build the executable.
+1. Run `resources\scripts\build.bat` to build the executable.

 2. Create the setup installer with Inno Setup by compiling `setup.iss`.